 Broadcast history can still be viewed.

 Pages with subscription messaging access can still send subscription broadcasts.

 As of the update, regular promotional messages can only be sent within the first 24 hours a subscriber interacts with your bot.

 These messages can be sent through flows.
-Pro and Enterprise users can use custom flows to manually design each step of a flow as well as targeting filters.
+Custom flows can be used to manually design each step of a flow as well as targeting filters.

 How else can I message subscribers?

 To send promotional messages outside of this 24-hour window, you can use one of these two features:

 Viewing your broadcast history

 If you've sent a broadcast before, you'll have access to the broadcast legacy page where you can view your message history.